Linear Model and Extensions: Proportional odds model for ordinal outcomes

 The proportional odds model implies a quite complicated form of the probability for each category:

 So the likelihood function is

 The log-likelihood function is concave \citep{pratt1981concavity, burridge1981note}, and it is strictly concave in most cases.
-The function \ri{polr} in the \ri{R} package \ri{MASS} computes the MLE of the proportional odds model using the BFGS algorithm.
+The function \ri{polr} in the \ri{R} package \ri{MASS} computes the MLE of the proportional odds model using the BFGS algorithm (which is similar to Newton's method but does not involve calculating the Hessian).
 It uses the explicit formulas of the gradient of the log-likelihood function, and computes the Hessian matrix numerically.
-I relegate the formulas of the gradient as a homework problem.
+I relegate the formulas of the gradient to Problem \ref{hw18::score-pom}.
 For more details of the Hessian matrix, see \citet{agresti2010analysis}, which is a textbook discussion on modeling ordinal data.